p1ksou/venustas/README.md

 ## 📥 Installation

-Follow these steps to install the Venustas theme on Jellyfin:
+Follow these steps to install the Venustas theme on Jellyfin :

 1. ⚙️ Open your Jellyfin dashboard.
 2. 🎨 Go to **Dashboard → General → Custom CSS**.